adityapeer77/adityapeer77.github.io/content/authors/admin/_index.md

 **About me**

 I am presently pursuing Ph.D. in the Department of Computer Science and Engineering at the Indian Institute of Technology Kharagpur, India.
 I am a member of [UbiNet: Ubiquitous Networked Systems Lab](https://cse.iitkgp.ac.in/resgrp/ubinet/).
-I just received the [PMRF](https://www.pmrf.in/) fellowship to study distributed sensing in indoor environments.
+I have been awarded [Prime Minister's Fellowship](https://www.pmrf.in/) for my Doctoral Research.

 **Open source and open data**